 EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: January 1, 2013 Sections 239, 244(2), and (3), and 247 of the Act .
 Item AP1-4-1, Exemptions from Coverage ; Item AP1-8-1, Fishing ; Item AP1-244-1, Classification - Descriptions of Terms ; Item AP5-244-3, Classification - Changes , with respect to management/administrative payroll; Item AP5-245-2, Assessable Payroll , of the Assessment Manual .
 HISTORY: April 6, 2020 - Housekeeping changes consequential to implementing the Workers Compensation Act , R.S.B.C.
 2019, c.
-1. January 1, 2013 - Policy changes to consolidate the classification policies were made effective.
-2009 - Amended to clarify policy regarding the assignment of more than one classification unit when a firm that does not meet the multiple classification criteria, and the assignment of a single classification to firms operating in more than one industry.
+1. January 1, 2017 - Housekeeping amendment.
+January 1, 2013 - Policy changes to consolidate the classification policies were made effective, including title change.
+January 1, 2010 - Housekeeping amendment.
+January 1, 2009 - Amended to clarify policy regarding the assignment of more than one classification unit when a firm that does not meet the multiple classification criteria, and the assignment of a single classification to firms operating in more than one industry.
 The 2009 amendments also removed the list of activities designated for special hazard classification and added a reference to the annual Classification and Rate List .
-January 1, 2004 - The policy changes with respect to Personal Optional Protection apply to all existing Personal Optional Protection accounts, all new Personal Optional Protection coverage registrants, and all registrants who reapply for coverage, on or after January 1, 2004.
-The policy changes with respect to effective dates of classification changes, apply to all new decisions on or after January 1, 2004.
-March 3, 2003 - Consequential changes to this Item made as a result of the Workers Compensation Amendment Act (No. 2), 2002 were effective on March 3, 2003.
+January 1, 2004 - The policy changes with respect to Personal Optional Protection applied to all existing Personal Optional

+Protection accounts, all new Personal Optional Protection coverage registrants, and all registrants who reapplied for coverage, on or after January 1, 2004.
+The policy changes with respect to effective dates of classification changes, applied to all new decisions on or after January 1, 2004.
+March 3, 2003 - Consequential changes to this Item made as a result of the Workers Compensation Amendment Act (No. 2), 2002 (Bill 63 of 2002) were effective on March 3, 2003.
 January 1, 2003 - This Item resulted from an editorial consolidation of the former Assessment Policy Manual.
 The Policy in this Item continued the substantive requirements that existed before the consolidation, with any wording changes necessary to reflect legislative and other changes that had occurred.
 Policies No. 30:20:20, 30:20:21 and 30:20:30 in the former Assessment Policy Manual were replaced, in part, by this Item.
-This policy applies to all decisions made on or after

-January 1, 2013.
+This policy applies to all decisions made on or after January 1, 2013.